qcgm1978/EventScraperJP/README.md

-# EventScrapperJP
+# EventScraperJP
-Scrapper for https://t.pia.jp/ and https://l-tike.com/ and https://eplus.jp/
+Scraper for https://t.pia.jp/ and https://l-tike.com/ and https://eplus.jp/

 Python + JS with Electron